vijayanajay/stock_rule_based/docs/memory.md

 ### CLI Framework Pre-emption Regression (2025-06-21)
 **Issue**: Multiple tests in `test_cli.py` were failing with `typer.Exit(2)` (UsageError) instead of the expected application-level exit code 1.
 This indicated the CLI framework was pre-empting application logic.
 **Root Cause**: This was a regression of a previously identified structural issue.
 The application's CLI layer used `pathlib.Path` as a type hint for file path options in `typer`.
-By default, `typer` applies an `exists=True` validation to `Path` objects, causing it to fail with exit code 2 before the application's own file validation logic (which is designed to exit with code 1) could execute.
+By default, `typer` applies an `exists=True` validation to `Path` objects, causing it to fail with exit code 2 before the application's own file validation logic (which was designed to exit with code 1) could execute.
 While an `exists=False` parameter was present, it was not preventing the framework's pre-emptive validation, leading to a structural conflict where the framework's "magic" undermined the application's explicit control flow.
 **Fix**: The `typer.Option` parameters for file paths (`config_path`, `rules_path`) in `src/kiss_signal/cli.py` were changed from being type-hinted as `Path` to `str`.
 The string paths are then converted to `Path` objects inside the command function.
 This change removes the special `Path`-handling behavior from `typer`, ensuring that file existence and validation are handled solely by the application's logic as intended.
 **Prevention**: Re-affirm the principle: to ensure testability and predictable error handling, avoid relying on framework-level "magic" for validation that is critical to the application's control flow.
 For file paths that the application must validate itself, accept them as `str` at the CLI boundary and convert them to `Path` objects within the application code.
 This makes the application's behavior explicit and independent of potential changes or subtleties in the framework's default behaviors.